reruo321/Java_Practice/Appendix/README.md

     int intInput = Integer.parseInt(scan.nextLine());   // OR parse integer from the String input.
     String strInput = scan.nextLine();

-### ▷ Not Displayed Korean Text on AWT?
+### ▷ Not Displayed Text on AWT?
-It is better to utilize Swing for overcome this issue, but IF you need to fix it on AWT, try these out.
+It is better to utilize Swing to avoid this issue, but IF you need to fix it on AWT, try these out.

-1. This is the most possible solution for \*Koreans\*.
-Put this into "VM options" on "Edit Configurations".
+1. This is the most possible solution for \*Korean\* guys.
+Change the encoding of the VM or the IDE.

+a) (Recommended) Put this into "VM options" on "Edit Configurations".
+If there's no VM options, click Modify options > Add VM options.

     -Dfile.encoding=MS949